Hans Eysenck

-Hans Jürgen Eysenck (/ˈaɪzɛŋk/ EYE-zenk; 4 March 1916 – 4 September 1997) was a German-born British psychologist who spent his professional career in Great Britain.
+Hans Jürgen Eysenck (/ˈaɪzɛŋk/ EYE-zenk; 4 March 1916 – 4 September 1997) was a German-born British psychologist.
 He is best remembered for his work on intelligence and personality, although he worked on other issues in psychology.
-At the time of his death, Eysenck was the most frequently cited living psychologist in the peer-reviewed scientific journal literature.
+At the time of his death, Eysenck was the most frequently cited living psychologist in peer-reviewed scientific journal literature.

-Eysenck's research purported to show that certain personality types had an elevated risk of cancer and heart disease.
+Eysenck's research included claims that certain personality types had an elevated risk of cancer and heart disease and research on IQ scores and race (first published in 1971), which were a significant source of controversy.
 Scholars have identified errors and suspected data manipulation in Eysenck's work, and large replications have failed to confirm the relationships that he purported to find.
-An enquiry on behalf of King's College London found the papers by Eysenck to be "incompatible with modern clinical science".

-In 2019, 26 of his papers (all coauthored with Ronald Grossarth-Maticek) were considered "unsafe" by an enquiry on behalf of King's College London.
-Fourteen of his papers were retracted in 2020, and journals issued 64 statements of concern about publications by him.
+An enquiry on behalf of King's College London found the papers by Eysenck coauthored with Ronald Grossarth-Maticek to be "incompatible with modern clinical science", with 26 of the joint papers considered suspect.
+Fourteen papers were retracted in 2020, and over 60 statements of concern were issued by scientific journals in 2020 about publications by Eysenck.
 David Marks and Rod Buchanan, a biographer of Eysenck, have argued that 87 publications by Eysenck should be retracted.

-During his life, Eysenck's claims about IQ scores and race, first published in 1971, were a significant part of his public reputation.
-Eysenck believed IQ scores were hereditary and genetically influenced by biological race.
-He had cited studies which claimed black children's average IQ score was 12 points lower than white children.
-Eysenck's writing on this belief was used as justification for discriminatory schooling in Britain in the 1970s.
-Eysenck's beliefs on race have been disputed by subsequent research, and are no longer accepted as part of mainstream psychology.